oyindonesia/oybayar-docs/source/includes/en/_sending-payments.md

 1. Fill all required fields
 1. Click “Next” to move to the next process
 1. We will show the calculation of exchange rate and fee to proceed the payment, also we will inform you about required documents to support this process.
 Please click “Next” to continue the process
-1. Choose saved sender data or create new sender data (please follow this instruction).
+1. Choose saved sender data or create new sender data ([please follow this instruction](https://docs.oyindonesia.com/#how-to-add-sender-data-for-international-payment-account-payable)).
 1. OY! will show you the current saved receipt data and option for creating a new receipt.
-1. Click type of receipt (Individual or Business)
+1. If you decided to create new receipt, click type of receipt (Individual or Business)
 1. Fill these fields then click “Save and Next”, this process will automatically save the sender data